Chart Color Schemes

 Nyngan features high concentrations of lone person households, with a fairly typical median household size

 Family households account for 65.3% of all households, including 26.6% couples with children, 26.2% couples without children, and 10.9% single parent families.
-Non-family households comprise the remaining 34.7%, with lone person households at 32.4% and group households making up 2.2%.
-The median household size is 2.4 people, which aligns with the Rest of NSW average.
+Non-family households constitute the remaining 34.7%, with lone person households at 32.4% and group households comprising 2.2% of the total.
+The median household size is 2.4 people, which aligns with the Regional NSW average.

 Frequently Asked Questions - Households